espruino/BangleApps/apps/gipy/README.md

 - display the path with current position from gps
 - detects and buzzes if you leave the path
 - buzzes before sharp turns
-- buzzes before nodes with comments
+- buzzes before waypoints
 (for example when you need to turn in https://mapstogpx.com/)
 - display instant / average speed
-- display distance to next node
+- display distance to next point
 - display additional data from openstreetmap :
     - water points
     - toilets